YixinZhang92/Magnetic_Gravity_Data_Process/Combined_Packages_YuGeng/redist_cen_maggrav_yugeng/README.md

       comes with MATLAB R2015+.
 It works on all the MATLAB versions even if you do not have the Mapping Toolbox.
 An obvious advantage of `borders v2` over the GSHHG dataset is its file size.
-  - To plot a different region not in the U.S., change 'continental us' to 'countries'.
+  - To plot a different region not in the U.S., change `'continental us'` to `'countries'`.
-  - Specify 'nomap' to use pure number tickmarks, for example, -90 represents 90 W and 90 represents 90 E - important if you want to superimpose the coastlines onto an existing dataset, such as gravity map.
+  - Specify `'nomap'` to use pure number tickmarks, for example, -90 represents 90 W and 90 represents 90 E - important if you want to superimpose the coastlines onto an existing dataset, such as gravity map.
-  - Specify 'HandleVisibility','off' to hide the handles from the legend - you have many useless labels otherwise.
+  - Specify `'HandleVisibility','off'` to hide the handles from the legend - you will have many useless labels otherwise.
   - See
     ```
     https://www.mathworks.com/examples/matlab/community/20106-borders-documentation